signalogic/SigSRF_SDK/README.md

 To run the install script enter:

-    > source autoInstall_Sig_BSDK_2017v2.sh
+    > source autoInstall_Sig_BSDK_2019v5.sh

 The script will then prompt as follows:

     1) Host
     2) VM
-    Please select target for co-CPU software install [1-2]:
+    Please select target for coCPU software install [1-2]:

-After choosing an install target of either Host or VM, the script will next prompt for an install option:
+Host effectively means bare-metal; i.e. not a container.
+After choosing either Host or VM, the script will next prompt for an install option:

     1) Install SigSRF Software
     2) Install SigSRF Software with coCPU Option